ezored/ezored/README.md

 2. Enter on cloned folder:
 > cd ezored

-3. Test it:
+3. Test it with the following command to show bootstrap menu:
 > python make.py

+4. Install conan profiles:
+> python make.py conan install_profiles

-4. Now all commands are available depending of your operacional system.
-Example: If you are on Linux, you can build the linux app.
+5. Now all commands are available, depending of your operacional system.
+Example: If you are on Linux, you can build the linux app target **(linux_app)**.

 > python make.py linux_app conan
 > python make.py linux_app build
 > python make.py linux_app package

+**Obs:**

-After run this commands above, a folder called **"dist"** will be created with compiled binaries of applications.
+1. After run this commands above, a folder called **"dist"** will be created with compiled binaries of applications.
 The rule is the same for other targets.

-**Obs:**

-1. The execution order is important.
+2. The execution order is important.
 Before build your targets, install conan dependencies, build it and finally package.
 Package verbs will copy files to a non versioned folder called **"dist"** in root path.
-2. You don't need run conan verb everytime, only run if you never run it before or if you change configuration, added dependencies, changed dependency version or other things that need call conan to rebuilt your dependencies.
+3. You don't need run conan verb everytime, only run if you never run it before or if you change configuration, added dependencies, changed dependency version or other things that need call conan to rebuilt your dependencies.
+4. Conan profiles are required to specify basic environment profile things to build targets, but some settings are changed while build, like **arch** and **build_type**.

 ## Dist folder prebuilt